Finomnis/PythonCModule/README.md

 ## Usage
 ### C
 Before you create your own C modules, you can verify that your system is set up correctly by executing the ``test.py`` script.
-If everything is correct, you should see a bunch of compiler commands followed by ``Hello, world!``.
+If everything is correct, you should see ``Hello, world!`` and no error message.

 To create your own C module, just copy and rename the ``helloWorldModule`` folder to wherever you want your module to be.